 The Ministry for Women supports the Tupu Tai summer internship programme for Pasifika tertiary students interested in a career in public policy which is run annually by the Ministry of Business, Innovation and Employment (MBIE).

-Our third intern, Sulu-Danielle Joshua, has just finished her term for the 19/20 summer.
-Our previous students were Sina Ete (2017/18, pictured right) and Enya Roughan (2018/19, pictured bottom right).
+We have had four interns: Rosalie Maiava-Zajkowski (2020/21), Sulu-Danielle Joshua (2019/20), Sina Ete (2017/18) and Enya Roughan (2018/19).
 As part of their time at the Ministry, students work a range of issues, producing a paper which they present on at the end of the Tupu Tai summer internship programme.
-Read Sina's paper on Effective policies helping low income women get into better employment and Enya's literature scan on Unpaid work- a Pacific perspective.
+Read Sina's paper on Effective policies helping low income women get into better employment, Enya's literature scan on Unpaid work- a Pacific perspective and Rosalie's paper on Realising Pacific potential in Aotearoa New Zealand .

 New Zealand public sector organisations need to make sure they have the highly skilled employees they need to succeed and grow in the future.
 Tupu Tai is a great way for Pacific tertiary students to explore the public policy profession and get a taste of what it’s like to work in the public sector.
 Pacific peoples are underrepresented in the New Zealand public sector, especially in high skill, high wage roles such as Policy.
 Pacific people are a young population (55 percent of the Pacific population are younger than 25 years old) and will represent an increasing percentage of the available work force (potentially 30 percent of the work force in Auckland by 2026).